Survey Research – Types, Methods & Guide

 Descriptive survey research often involves key strategies such as:

-• Data Analysis: Once the survey data is collected, researches analyze the data using descriptive statistics to summarize and describe the characteristics of the sample.
+• Data analysis: Once the survey data is collected, researches analyse the data using descriptive statistics to summarize and describe the characteristics of the sample.
 Descriptive statistics such as frequencies and percentages are used to present key findings and identify patterns or trends within the data.

 In the following section, you’ll find example questions for a descriptive survey research, along with an illustration determining the pros and cons of it.